-The new NUI Certificate in Global Youth Work and Development Education is a Level 8, Special Purpose award delivered by the National Youth Council of Ireland in partnership with the National University of Ireland, Maynooth.
-Aimed at those working in the youth sector, this course will be of interest to anyone looking to develop knowledge, skills and competence in the areas of global youth work and development education practice in youth settings.
+The NUI Certificate in Global Youth Work and Development Education is a Level 8, Special Purpose award delivered by the National Youth Council of Ireland in partnership with Maynooth University.
+Aimed at those working in the youth sector, this programme will be of interest to anyone looking to develop knowledge, skills, and competence in the areas of global youth work and development education practice in youth settings.

 The programme encourages, supports and facilitates youth organisations to become effective settings for global youth work and development education practice.